 |Protective style corn-rowed front & two strand twist back|

+I felt much better for having it done.
+Fingers crossed by the end of the year the shedding would have stopped.
+For more pics of my journey click HERE.
 Are you a nautralista?
 What was the best thing about going natural Did your hair change during or after pregnancy?
 If so, how?
 I’d love to hear your story.

 Labour Day Hair Do

 No, my hair do is not for a public holiday celebration, its not that kind of labour.
 I’ve now begun the count down to the arrival of my baby girl.
 If I’m lucky she’ll be with us in three days time.
 As many of you will know by now I began my natural hair journey over two years ago.
 By the time I was due to have Angelo my hair was just under my ear in length.